 So, we sent out castle invitations and encouraged everyone to come dressed as a princess or knight.
 In order to keep the princess party very organized, an agenda was created to make sure that we ran on schedule and kept the kids busy!
 As each guest arrived, we directed them first to the makeup station to have a makeover (plus receive a tiara of choice) and then directly to either making a beaded wand (girls) or crown (boys).

 Walking on the Red Carpet Princess Activity

 This princess party activity was placed first so that everyone would be present for the Royal entrance ceremony.
 Everyone was then directed to the foyer and lined up outside the entrance of the castle, birthday girls first.
-The castle was created out of a refrigerator box and really lent itself to setting the mood.
+In addition, the castle was created out of a refrigerator box and really lent itself to setting the mood.

 The stations were Picture Bingo, Princess & Pea story, and Pin the crown on Cinderella.
-Each group was rotated after 15 minutes.
+So, each group was rotated after 15 minutes.
 If kids needed a break, there were plenty of snacks to enjoy.

 - Sir Knight Marsh of Mallow – colored marshmallows